LaserQueue/LaserQueue/plugins/plugins.md

 |`broadcast`|`bool`|Whether being in admin mode will broadcast this packet to everyone when you call it.|

 ### `"upkeep"`
 Every `config.refreshRate` ms, this will be run.
 The object to register is a function accepting `**kwargs`.
-These args are, at the moment:

 |Key|Description|
 |---|-----------|